// Customer custom gtag code below:

 How do you measure The 5 Pillars of Resilience?

-We all have our own resilience strengths, and we all have areas of resilience we can develop further.
-To give employees insight into their own resilience profile, we developed the Wraw psychometric tool.
+We all have our own resilience strengths and development areas.
+To give your people insight into their own resilience profile, we developed the Wraw psychometric tool.
 Wraw measures resilience across The 5 Pillars of Resilience, and produces a range of reports for individual employees, teams and leaders.
-This insight is the foundation for effective planning so that employees can capitalise on their resilience strengths, and take targeted action to develop additional skills.
+This insight is an invaluable resource for effective planning so that employees can capitalise on their resilience strengths, and take targeted action to develop additional skills.

 Discover our resilience training